trawlingweb/APIservicies/API Twitter/en/04a_Obtaining_results_method_Full_Search.md

 # Output Response - RESPONSE

+This method aims to retrieve all results related to a worker's keywords.
+Additionally, using this method, some of the elements listed below will be considered searchable and sortable by date-related attributes.

-Once a request is made to the Twitter API, it will return a structured response in the following format:
+Once a request is made to the Twitter API, a response will be received structured as follows:

 ## Data of publication